+We believe that there is only one living and true God, Creator of all things, who exists as three persons – the Father, the Son, and the Holy Spirit.
+To the triune God we owe the highest love, reverence and obedience.
 We believe that God the Son became flesh in Jesus Christ, who was born of the virgin Mary, and He is both God and man in one person.
-He lived a sinless life, He died for our sins, He physically rose from the dead, He ascended to the right hand of the Father, and He will physically return.
+He lived a sinless life by perfectly obeying God’s law and will, He died for our sins, He physically rose from the dead, He ascended to the right hand of the Father, and He will physically return.

 We believe that Scripture is fully sufficient to bring us to salvation and to equip us spiritually for all that God demands of us.
 Nothing is to be added to God’s glorious revelation.
 Christians should seek to carefully study and obey God’s Holy Word.
 We believe that claims such as having a “word of knowledge” or a “word of prophecy” are false claims that undermine the sufficiency of Scripture.

 We believe that the Holy Spirit is the chief convictor of sin, the chief agent of regeneration and sanctification.
 We believe that the Holy Spirit indwells every believer and empowers every believer to live a godly life.
 Believers receive the Holy Spirit as their permanent seal and spiritual guide/helper at the moment of salvation.

 We believe that the Holy Spirit imparts spiritual gifts to each member of the Body of Christ as He wills upon salvation for the work of the ministry.
 We believe that there is no biblical support for second blessings, additional baptisms in the Spirit, slaying in the spirit, and healing in the atonement.